kynesim/weld/docs/README.txt

    This command takes a weld.xml that you have written and creates a git
     repository for it, including writing you a .git/info/sparse-checkout file.

+**The following are wrong.
+For the moemnt, use "weld help" to find out its commands, and this section will be updated later on.***

  weld import

    This command imports any missing repos into the weld.
 If any branches have